What if we told you that success was simply a mental state?

 Learning just one chord on the guitar without a visual aid could take hours.
 That’s why YouTube video lessons have become popular among amateur guitarists.
 With visual aid, anyone can learn how to play complex songs, irrespective of their level of training.

-In the past, it was only a select few, who learned from the right mentors, that could play at advanced levels.
+In the past, only a select few, who learned from the right mentors, could play at advanced levels.

 When playing an instrument, conduct this simple experiment.
 Close your eyes and envision yourself playing the song or practice exercise before you do it physically.
 You’ll notice that the piece becomes a lot easier to play if you use the envisionment method.